swaponline/swap.core/README.md

 ### App

-First of all you need to create swapApp. **The specified structure and fields data is required!**
+First of all you need to create orderApp. **The specified structure and fields data is required!**

 ```
 const app = new SwapApp({